boyter/scc/README.md

  - Unable to tell the difference between Coq and Verilog (currently, if enough people raise a bug it will be resolved)
  - You don't like Go for some reason
+ - You are working on a Linux system with less than 4 CPU cores and really need the fastest counter possible (use loc or polyglot)

 ### Usage